 The scalability of the proposed NMFk algorithm is assessed using both strong and weak scaling analysis.
 This scaling study measures NMF execution time for a given problem size as a function of the number of compute units.
-Full compute nodes (with 4 GPUs each) are chosen as a compute unit in strong scaling analysis, while individual GPUs are chosen as compute units in weak scaling analysis.
-The problem size $S_A$ is chosen so as to use most of the available 16GB VRAM per GPU.
-To this end, $S_A$ is fixed at $S_A \approx 4\times 8GB = 32GB$ in strong scaling analysis, and chosen to scale as $S_A \approx 8GB \times N$ in weak scaling analysis.
-This is accomplished by generating a random synthetic array $A$ of shape $[4 \times 65536, 32768]$ and $[N \times 65536, 32768]$ respectively in both strong and week scaling.
+Compute nodes (with 4 GPUs each) are chosen as compute units in strong scaling analysis, while individual GPUs are chosen as compute units in weak scaling analysis.
+The problem size $S_A$ is chosen to use most of the available 16GB VRAM per GPU.
+To this end, $S_A$ is fixed at $S_A \approx 4\times 8GB = 32GB$ in strong scaling analysis and chosen to scale as $S_A \approx 8GB \times N$ in weak scaling analysis.
+This is accomplished by generating a random synthetic array $A$ of shape $[4 \times 65536, 32768]$ and $[N \times 65536, 32768]$ respectively in both strong and weak scaling.
 Cases of sparse $A$ with density $10^{-5}$ were also studied, and for those cases, $A$ was generated as a random synthetic array of shape $[4 \times 2097152, 65536]$ in strong scaling analysis, and of shape $[N \times 2097152, 65536]$ was chosen in weak scaling analysis.

-\subsubsection{Strong scalability:}
+\subsubsection{Strong scalability}

-Strong scaling results for cases where $k=8,16,32,64,128,256$ are shown Fig. \ref{fig:strong_dense_n_t_k}.
-NMF time is found to increase with $k$, and to decrease with increasing number of compute nodes.
-Good strong scaling is indicated by a linear decrease of NMF time with increasing compute grid size, and such behaviour is only observed in select parts of the obtained results.
+Strong scaling results for cases where $k=8,16,32,64,128,256$ are shown Figure~\ref{fig:strong_dense_n_t_k}.
+NMF time is found to increase with $k$ and to decrease with the increasing number of compute nodes.
+Good strong scaling is indicated by a linear decrease of NMF time with increasing compute grid size, and such behavior is only observed in select parts of the obtained results.
 Strong scaling is maintained up to a count of 8 nodes when $k=8$, then to 4 nodes when $k=16$, and lost when $k>16$.
-Identical scaling is observed for cases where $A$ is sparse, as shown in Fig. \ref{fig:strong_sparse_n_t_k}.
+Identical scaling is observed for cases where $A$ is sparse, as shown in Figure~\ref{fig:strong_sparse_n_t_k}.